maximebarber/react-complete-guide/README.md

 ### Updating arrays and objects

-/!\ When updating arrays and objects in the state, make sure to make a copy of them rather than just point at them, using the ES6 spread operator.
+<span style='color:firebrick; font-weight:bold;'>/!\\</span> When updating arrays and objects in the state, make sure to make a copy of them rather than just point at them, using the ES6 spread operator.

 Do this:
 ```js